 Sleep Management and Working Parents

-The National Sleep Foundation recommends that parents find help during the first few months of their baby’s life so that they can take uninterrupted naps.
-Parents should also try and split up the nighttime care responsibilities so that the burden does not fall entirely on one person.
+The National Sleep Foundation recommends that parents find help during the first few months so they can take uninterrupted naps.
+Parents should also try and split up the nighttime care responsibilities so the burden is not one-sided.